waralex/DataFrameDBs.jl/docs/src/index.md

 # DataFrameDBs.jl

 The DateFrameDBs is the persistent, space efficient columnar database, inspired by [DataFrames](https://github.com/JuliaData/DataFrames.jl) and columnar databases like [ClickHouse](https://github.com/ClickHouse/ClickHouse).

+The DateFrameDBs  allows you to work with a large amount of data that does not fit in memory

 It's experimental package, so, please report bugs by [opening an issue] (https://github.com/waralex/DataFrameDBs.jl/issues/new).